 - Inventory: If your company sells products, the value of your company's inventory is stated here.
 That value can be stated in terms of LIFO or FIFO inventory accounting.

-- Long-Term Assets Plant and Equipment: Most companies have an account for plant and equipment.
-This category includes your buildings, land, and any equipment that you may have to produce your product.
+- Plant and Equipment: Most companies have an account for Plant and Equipment.
+This category includes the cost of buildings, land, and any equipment that you may have acquired to produce your product.